rjbultitude/freqi/README.md

 The object containing the ratios for each _just_ system is exported as `justTuningSystems` should you need to view it.
 If you want to list all the tuning system keys, use the property `freqiModes`, which is an array of the keys.
 Furthermore, an object containing meta data about all the tuning systems can be obtained via `tuningSystemsData`.

 There is also a mode for the harmonic series called `hSeries`.
 In its raw state it may not particularly useful for making music, but may be of interest to music theorists.
+Unlike all other tuning systems it is not zero-based.
+It follows the scientific naming convention where 1 is the fundamental, 2 the 2nd harmonic and so on.

 **Optional Params**
 You can pass in a custom number of semitones.
 The default is `12`, a western chromatic scale, but you could pass in 19 for a non-western scale - this can produce very interesting results!